Priyanka7708/MicroServices/README.md

 External micro-service is calling the internal one using Feign with service discovery  provided by Consul.

-External micro-service is exposing ReST endpoints:
+External micro-service is exposing REST endpoints:

   GET /message
     returns all messages